Mary Elizabeth McCracken: Service in Shanghai

-After Mary Elizabeth's internship at the Refugee Hospital, she stayed one more year to work in the pediatrics department.
-By this time, she practically ran the entire pediatrics department at the hospital.
+After McCracken's internship at the Refugee Hospital, she stayed one more year to work in the pediatrics department.
+By this time, she ran the pediatrics department at the hospital.
 During the Sino-Japanese War, she worked with the Red Cross to gain access to powdered milk for the refugee babies she took care of.
-Wanting the best for her patients, she went beyond what the Red Cross gave her, using most of her own money to buy medicines and supplies, like soybean powdered milk—a more superior supplement than just powdered milk, for "her children".
+McCracken used most of her own money to buy medicines and supplies, like soybean powdered milk—a more superior supplement than just powdered milk, for "her children".

-Specializing in pediatrics, she returned to the United States to work in the Children's Hospital of Philadelphia to gain more experience.
+Specializing in pediatrics, McCracken returned to the United States to work in the Children's Hospital of Philadelphia to gain more experience.
 She finished her work at the Children's Hospital on July 1, 1941.
-After her time at the Children's Hospital, she hoped to return to China to serve the children in Shanghai.
-Returning to China was harder now because the Chinese had just banned “all women and useless men.”
-Despite this, Mary Elizabeth was determined to return.
+After her time at the Children's Hospital, she hoped to return to China.
+Returning was harder now because the Chinese had just banned “all women and useless men.”
+Despite this, McCracken was determined to return.

-By seeking out her father's second cousin, Dr. Henry Noble McCracken, president of Vassar College whom had relations with President Franklin Roosevelt, she was able to get her passport approved.
+By seeking out her father's second cousin, Dr. Henry Noble McCracken, president of Vassar College whom had relations with President Franklin D. Roosevelt, McCracken was able to get her passport approved.
 One reason she was able to receive her visa was because President Roosevelt himself was diagnosed with infantile paralysis too.
 After receiving approval, she headed back to the Refugee Hospital, where her father was in charge, to take the lead of pediatrics department again.

 When she returned her father noted a few differences about the way she worked.
 She didn't seek to abide by her father's hospital rules anymore, though she previously was most obedient.
 She was also overly cautious about not wasting anything—drinking even the residual milk in a cup after rinsing it with water.
 She wanted to use all of her resources most effectively to be able to serve the children the best that she could—never thinking of herself even though she constantly struggled with her disability.

 Homecoming of the McCrackens

-Though Mary Elizabeth was born in Shanghai and served for the most part in China, she also spent a large amount of time in the US for schooling or treatment.
+Though McCracken was born in Shanghai and served for the most part in China, she also spent a large amount of time in the United States for schooling or treatment.
 Where home was for the McCrackens gradually became more and more unclear, especially since the siblings were constantly scattered and split between the two countries.

-On December 8, 1941, the Chinese Nationalist Government overtook the hospital and told the McCrackens to leave, in addition to this, Mary Elizabeth's condition and her father's health were slowly worsening.
-As a result, in 1942, Mary Elizabeth left China with her parents on the Italian ship Contri Verde.
+On December 8, 1941, the Chinese Nationalist Government overtook the hospital and told the McCrackens to leave; in addition, McCracken's condition and her father's health were slowly worsening.
+As a result, in 1942, McCracken left China with her parents on the Italian ship Contri Verde.
 On the ship, she became bedridden with meningitis and was checked into a hospital when she arrived in the United States.
-Mary Elizabeth McCracken died on October 18, 1945.
+McCracken died on October 18, 1945.